What are Scotland’s Six Nations fixtures?

 Scotland finish their Six Nations campaign with back-to-back fixtures at Murrayfield

-Scotland face England in their opening match of the Six Nations, in what could be Gregor Townsend’s last tournament as head coach.
+Scotland once again beat England in their opening match of the Six Nations, as a Duhan van der Merwe-inspired 29-23 victory kicked off what could be Gregor Townsend’s last tournament as head coach in style.

-Scotland have won their last two matches against England in the Cup and have not lost at Twickenham since 2017.
+Scotland have now lost just one of their last six matches against the Auld Enemy, and have held the Calcutta Cup for three successive years, although have traditionally struggled to back up those victories for the rest of the championship.

-Scotland have shown flashes of promise under Townsend in recent years but have yet to challenge for the Six Nations title, as they bid for a first championship since 1999.
+Scotland have shown flashes of promise under ’Toonie’ in recent years but have yet to challenge for the Six Nations title, as they bid for a first championship since 1999.

 What are Scotland’s Six Nations fixtures?